18F/Modular-Contracting-And-Agile-Development/pages/agile-development.md

 #### Starting with small projects can help build agile project management skills.

 We recommend starting with a small, less important project in order to develop your team’s understanding of agile project management, then expand.
-It is certainly much more difficult (and higher risk), and requires more coaching and training, to dive right into a large, high profile, critical project first.
+Diving right into a large, high profile, or critical project is risky; it requires more coaching and training.

 #### Incremental development can allow end users to start seeing benefits even before the legacy system can be fully replaced.